Using the Changes in this Release

 Posted Date

-Note: You may see Open credits with a date posted here.
+This entry shows the posting date of the credit, or it is blank if the posting has not occurred yet.
+You may see Open credits with a date posted here.
 This includes partially-applied credits with a remaining balance greater than zero. -

 Original Amount